infor-design/enterprise-ng/docs/TEAMS.md

 - M3 Sales Hub, Automotive Exchange (US – East)
 - Plus a couple of others.
 Hard to keep track, Add your name with a Pull Request :+1:

-## Other teams staying informed or involved in the past:
+## Other teams staying informed or involved in the past

 - LMS
 - Ming.le Home Pages (SE)